-B. Wide Range of Product End-Use Applications - A Promising Future is to be Expected medical, automotive, household appliances and office equipment.
+B. Wide Range of Product End-Use Applications - A Promising Future is to be Expected

+Plastic injection molding products can be applied to many daily necessities, including communications, information, electronics industry, home multimedia, medical, automotive, household appliances and office equipment.
 With a wide range of applications, not only management costs can be reduced, potential business opportunities can also be discovered to distribute management risks of market development for single products.
 In light of the consistent product growth in the application market, the demand of plastic injection molded products also continues to increase.
 Mold manufacturing and plastic injection molding sectors still have substantial growing room.